 The Aluminum MacBook uses the same unibody construction as the 15″ MacBook Pro and now has an LED-backlit display.
 The top-end 2.4 GHz MacBook also has a backlit keyboard.
 The Unibody MacBooks use new, more energy efficient versions of the Core 2 CPU: P7350 in the 2.0 GHz model and P8600 in the 2.4 GHz one.
 This CPU draws 25W, down from 35W in the previous generation, which means less heat and better battery life.

 The Aluminum Unibody MacBook uses the new nVidia GeForce 9400M graphics processor, which combines 16 cores and all the support chips on a single die.
-It uses 256 MB of system memory.
+Graphics uses 256 MB of system memory, which is a good reason to upgrade the 2.0 GHz model from the stock 2 GB if you’re running OS X 10.6 Snow Leopard or later.
 It supports resolutions to 2560 x 1600 on an external display, a big improvement over the 1920 x 1200 of earlier MacBooks.

-With it aluminum unibody construction, graphics processor, and excellent display, this should be considered the finest model in the entire consumer MacBook line.
-It definitely paved the way for the 13″ MacBook Pro.
+With it aluminum unibody construction, graphics processor, and excellent display, this should be considered the finest model in the entire consumer MacBook line to date.
+It definitely paved the way for the 13″ MacBook Pro, which arrived in June 2009.

 - Got a MacBook, Pro, or Air?
 Join Our MacBook Group.

 - Our Leopard Group is for those using Mac OS X 10.5 and 10.6.

-Both models include 2 GB of RAM and support up to 6 GB.* An 8x dual-layer SATA SuperDrive is standard (this is the first Mac portable with a SATA optical drive); there is no longer a model with a Combo drive.
+Both models include 2 GB of RAM and support up to 8 GB, although Apple says 6 GB is the maximum.
+An 8x dual-layer SATA SuperDrive is standard (this is the first Mac portable with a SATA optical drive); there is no longer a model with a Combo drive.

 The new MacBook is available in two configurations: